blinry/legit/README.md

 ## Execution

 Execution starts at the commit pointed to by the master branch.
 Commit messages can contain a series of single-word instructions, seperated with spaces, which are executed one by one.
+Only the first line is considered, so lines after that can be used for comments.

 After executing a commit with a tag, jump to the branch with the same name (which can be optionally prefixed with "origin/").
 Otherwise: